- Home

 (8) Except as otherwise provided in this rule, a provider shall, using processes and applications provided by the Superintendent within five business days following the 20 school day statutory period allowed for student withdrawal:

-(b) record a student's lack of confirmation.
+(b) record a student's lack of participation.

 (9) Following confirmation of a student's active participation, a provider shall: